valancej/anchore-blogs/content/whitelist/whitelists.md

 ![alt text](images/whitelist-items.png)

-This example whitelist above is represented as JSON below:
+The example whitelist above is represented as JSON below:

 ```JSON
 {